Speak e-Commerce and enter: A glossary of key terms – Part 1

 3. Conversion Rate

-Conversion rate is a metric that tells you how good your website is at converting visitors into leads or customers.
+The next term in our eCommerce glossary is Conversion Rate, a metric that tells you how good your website is at converting visitors into leads or customers.
 It's the percentage of people who take a desired action, like buying a product or signing up for your mailing list.
 It's a simple calculation: the number of conversions divided by the number of visitors.
 A low conversion rate can indicate a problem with the user experience or marketing strategy.

 More than a number, it’s an opportunity.
 It’s also a key performance indicator (this is called KPI and we’ll cover it in another post) for any e-commerce site.
 It lets you measure the success of your marketing strategy and figure out what changes you need to make.
 For example, if customers are abandoning their carts or not filling out your contact form, you can look for ways to improve the shopping experience or simplify the form text.